 Unfortunately, brain injury can also be sustained in hospital due to problems that arise during surgery or with medical care.
 Problems can occur during the birth of a child where the brain is starved of oxygen.
 Anaesthesia negligence can also result in damage to the brain.
 Such situations can have life-changing effects for the injured person and as such, it is prudent to seek specialist clinical negligence advice from our Medical Negligence Solicitors.

-Close friends or family of the person affected by brain injury often from the case for a Brain Injury Compensation Claim on behalf of their injured friend or relative.
+Close friends or family of the person affected by brain injury often bring the case for a Brain Injury Compensation Claim on behalf of their injured friend or relative.
 Sometimes the person who has suffered damage to the brain will be unable to act on their own behalf.

 It is often family or close friends that go on to act as carers where the victim has complex care needs and requires support in the home and with daily life.
 It is often the case that people close to the injured person must also make significant compromises to their own lives, especially where ongoing care or home modifications are required.

 If you are unsure whether your exact circumstances entitle you to make a Brain Injury Claim, we are on hand to talk through your case and advise you on the best course of action.
 Call us to talk to an experienced Brain Injury Solicitor today.
-We can help.

 Choosing Lanyon Bowdler to support you at this difficult time in making your Brain Injury Claim guarantees you access the best legal expertise and a compassionate team to support you along the road to the best recovery possible.